dkarter/cowfortune-slackbot/README.md

 SLACK_API_TOKEN=xxx bundle exec ruby cowfortune.rb
 ```

-Invite your bot into a channel and say `@yourbotname fortune`.
+Invite your bot into a channel and say `fortune`.

 # Dependencies